Glossary of GPS Terms

-A signal processing strategy that uses a measured doppler shift to help the receiver smoothly track the GPS signal.
+A signal processing strategy that uses a measured Doppler shift to help the receiver smoothly track the GPS signal.
 This allows more precise velocity and position measurement.

-The apparent change in the frequency of a signal caused by the relative motion of the transmitter and receiver.
+The apparent change in the frequency of a signal is caused by the relative motion of the transmitter and receiver.

 See Kinematic Positioning.

-errors which originate in the ephemeris data transmitted by a GPS satellite.
+Errors that originate in the ephemeris data transmitted by a GPS satellite.
 Ephemeris errors are removed by differential correction.